What Happens If You Don’t Eat Enough? 9 Ways Undereating Affects Your Body and Mind

 3. Personality changes

 When you aren’t eating enough food, Burkholder says, “much of the ‘airtime’ in your mind is consumed by thoughts of food, leaving little room for other things.”
-This is one of the non-physical undereating effects that I find scariest: without room or energy for life outside of food and body, it’s impossible to live in alignment with your true core values.
-In other words, it’s impossible to be yourself.
+And when you don’t have the space or energy for anything besides food or your body, it’s almost impossible to stay connected to your core values and authentic self.

 This is one of the reasons that so many people who spend years yo-yo dieting to lose weight often end up at higher weights than when they started: their bodies get thrown off by undereating and try to recalibrate by adjusting metabolic speed, only to get confused again, and the cycle continues.